FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a mystery.
 It is a legal and financial weaponization of bureaucracy.
-The primary mechanism of theft was not a violent mob but a probate court.
-The secondary mechanism was state-sanctioned financial terrorism — the USDA systematically denying Black farmers the loans, disaster relief, and crop subsidies granted freely to their white neighbors.
+The primary mechanism was not a violent mob but a probate court.
+The secondary mechanism was the USDA systematically denying Black farmers the loans, disaster relief, and crop subsidies granted freely to their white neighbors.
 This is how 14 million acres — a $53 billion foundation of generational wealth — were legally stripped.

 The Bottom Line

 Fourteen million acres were not lost to time or to the natural consolidation of American agriculture.
-They were extracted through three precision instruments — heirs’ property, USDA discrimination, and tax lien sales — each of which operated with the full authority of American law.
+They were extracted through three precision instruments — heirs’ property, USDA discrimination, and tax lien sales — each operating with the full authority of American law.
 The remaining 2 million acres are not a consolation.
-They are the last line of defense, and every acre that survives the next decade does so because a family wrote the will, cleared the title, and funded the trust that makes the next theft impossible.
+They are the last line of defense.
+Every acre that survives the next decade does so because a family wrote the will, cleared the title, and funded the trust that makes the next theft impossible.
 The deed record is the data.
 The data is the indictment.